-Arts Alive is an intensive four-week program for K-12 teachers and students in grades 9, 10, and 11 who are talented in the arts.
-Professional artists teach courses in painting, photography, three-dimensional art, theatre, dance, music, poetry, and television and radio communications.
-Participants benefit from an initial hands-on workshop on the IDEPPI model sponsored by the University of the Arts, Philadelphia.
-Teachers can obtain six graduate credits from the University of the Arts or six Pennsylvania in-service graduate credits.
+Arts Alive is an intensive four-week program for students in grades 9, 10, and 11 who are interested in the arts.
+Professional artists teach courses in painting, sculpture, photography, three-dimensional art, theatre, dance, music, poetry, and television and radio communications.
+K-12 teachers can also participate in the program as students and earn six graduate credits from the University of the Arts or six Pennsylvania in-service graduate credits.